Dragon1 Open Standard: Architecture Principles

 List of Architecture Principles Example

 Below is a pragmatic list of concept principles.
-These statements are true (ie. highly likely to be true) for every company.
+These statements are true (i.e., highly likely to be true) for every company.
 You can adopt a statement and make it part of the enterprise architecture for your company.
-And then when creating solutions and designs, make use of the knowledge in the principle.
-In that way, the architecture principles will be of impact to your solutions.
+When creating solutions and designs, use the knowledge in the principle.
+In that way, the architecture principles will have an impact on your solutions.

 A list of pragmatic principles for any company is: